psrenergy/PSRClassesInterface.jl/src/OpenSQL/README.md

 - The Table name should be the same as the name of the Collection.
 - The Table name of a Collection should beging with a capital letter and be in singular form.
-- In case of a Collection with a composite name, the Table name should be separeted by an underscore.
+- In case of a Collection with a composite name, the Table name should written in Pascal Case.
 - The Table must contain a primary key named `id`.

 Examples: